 Preventing Women From Bleeding to Death at Childbirth and Preventing Obstetric Fistula.
 Success in Niger!

 HDI and Niger aim for a 50% reduction in bleeding deaths within two years.
 That’s very ambitious.
-Yet, by using a 50-cent dose of medication and two other low-tech approaches recently endorsed by WHO, and using these in a new, coordinated manner, this is something Niger seems capable of doing.
+Yet, using a 50-cent dose of medication and two other low-tech approaches recently endorsed by WHO, and using these in a new, coordinated manner, this is something Niger seems capable of doing.

-When medication is not enough, Tamponade Kits with five components costing around $4.32 make it possible to stop the bleeding in a great many cases.
+When medication is not enough, Uterine Tamponade Kits with five components costing around $4.32 make it possible to stop the bleeding in a great many cases.

-And should the woman be in shock or pre-shock, a Non-inflatable Anti-shock Garment (NASG) developed at the University of California San Francisco can protect a great many lives until those women get to an existing Definitive Treatment Hospital that can even now do the types of surgery needed to stop the bleeding and save her life.
+And should the woman be in shock or pre-shock, a Non-inflatable Anti-shock Garment (NASG) developed at the University of California San Francisco can protect a great many lives until those women get to an existing Definitive Treatment Hospital that can even now do the surgery needed to stop the bleeding and save her life.
 While anti-shock garments cost about $65 each, they can be used 50-60-100 times if cleaned as instructed.
 That means a cost of about $1 per use for these robust items that last for years.

 If you are interested in more information, please feel free to contact firstname.lastname@example.org.